Digging down

 The 2017 inflection

 Excavation applications tripled between 2016 (222) and 2017 (565), matching the broader development boom.
-Unlike other indicators that peaked in 2018 and declined, excavation has continued climbing — reaching 1,200 in 2025, double the 2018 peak.
+Unlike other indicators that peaked in 2018 and declined, excavation has continued climbing — reaching 1,221 in 2025, roughly 40% above the 2018 peak (867).
 The underground expansion is accelerating even as overall application volumes have stabilised.

 Why this matters

 Malta's limestone geology makes deep excavation relatively feasible but not without consequences.
-The surge in basement construction drives complaints about noise, vibration, and structural damage to adjacent buildings.
+The surge in basement construction has coincided with rising complaints about noise, vibration, and structural damage to adjacent buildings.
 A country of 316 km² with 500,000+ residents is solving its space problem by boring into the rock — creating underground parking, storage, and commercial space beneath almost every new development.
-The 1,200 excavation applications in 2025 represent roughly one new excavation for every 420 residents per year.
+The 1,221 excavation applications in 2025 represent roughly one new excavation for every 410 residents per year.